ChristianBagley/ferrite/README.md

 Ferrite is a full-text search engine for your browsing history.
 Ferrite is love.
 Ferrite is life.

+Ferrite can search for anything in your history, not just in the page titles but in it's content too.
+Ferrite might even be your personal WayBackMachine (who knows ?).

 # Hum ?

 Ferrite works in 2 parts.
 One part that runs in your browser (Firefox for now, but it's a webExtension so it might work in Chrome) and collects every web page you visit.
 It grabs it's URL, DOM and a timestamp and then periodically sends it to the Python.